gelogelodin/product-exam-adaca/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.9.

-## Development server
+## Setup
+1. Run `npm run install` to install all dependencies.

-Run `npm run start` for a dev server.
+2. Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build